Arado Ar 196: Submission and selection

+Into flight

+On 1 June 1937, the first prototype, Ar 196 V1, performed its maiden flight from the Plauer See.
+Once its use in the flight test programme had been completed, Arado begun rebuilding V1 with the intention of attempting to set a new air speed record in its category; alterations included the installation of a more powerful BMW 132SA radial engine, a new low-profile canopy, and various aerodynamic refinements to the airframe.
+However, the RLM learnt of the intention and forbade Arado from proceeding on the grounds of maintaining military secrecy.

-The Ar 196 prototypes were all delivered in summer 1937, V1 (which flew in May) and V2 with twin floats as A models, and V3 and V4 on a single float as B models.
+All of the prototypes were delivered by the end of summer 1937, V1 and V2 with twin floats as A models, and V3 and V4 on a single float as B models.
+By the end of the year, all four were participating in flight testing.
+Testing revealed that, in comparison to the Fw 62, the Ar 196 was the superior aircraft, possessing lighter handling qualities, higher loading, a more rugged design, and better flight characteristics.
 Both versions demonstrated excellent water handling and there seemed to be little to decide, one over the other.
-Since there was a possibility of the smaller outrigger floats on the B models "digging in", the twin-float A model was ordered into production.
+It was noted that the twin-float version exerted greater stress upon the wings, yet, since there was a possibility of the smaller outrigger floats on the B models "digging in", the twin-float A model was ordered into production.
+Nevertheless, the two different float arrangements were designed to be interchangeable, along with cushioned ice skis.
 A single additional prototype, V5, was produced in November 1938 to test final changes.

-Ten A-0s were delivered in November and December 1938, with a single 7.92 mm (.312 in) MG 15 machine gun at the rear seat for defence.
-Five similarly equipped B-0s were also delivered to land-based squadrons.
-This was followed by 20 A-1 production models starting in June 1939, enough to equip the surface fleet.
+Ten A-0s were delivered in November and December 1938, permitting service tests to commence in the opening weeks of 1939.
+These aircraft were provisioned with a single 7.92 mm (.312 in) MG 15 machine gun at the rear seat for defence.
+Five similarly equipped B-0s were also delivered to land-based squadrons, which were promptly followed by 20 A-1 production models starting in June 1939, which were deemed to be sufficient to equip the surface fleet.
+While production had fallen behind schedule by mid-1939, the programme was considered to be back on schedule by the end of the year.